Keyboard shortcuts to change language: on Windows, Mac

 By default, the Language bar appears in the taskbar along the bottom of a Windows screen upon registration of two or more keyboard layouts.
 The Language bar will not be shown if only one language is registered or a user has elected to hide it.
 To switch keyboard layouts using the Language bar, click on the language abbreviation on the screen. ("French," for example, is abbreviated as "FR," while "English" appears as "EN.")
 A menu of registered keyboards will appear.
 Select the desired language to change keyboard layouts.

 If you'd like to make this process even easier, you can also press the [ALT] + [Shift] keys simultaneously to toggle between keyboard layouts.

 How to change your keyboard layout via a shortcut on Mac?

-To switch between languages on Mac, press the Fn (globe) button, and it will suggest you to choose one of the preset languages.
+To switch between languages on Mac (if you have more than 2 languages in daily use), press the Fn (globe) button, and it will suggest you choose one of the preset languages.
 Then, the list will disappear automatically.
-On earlier Mac operating systems (macOS Catalina 10.15 or macOS Mojave 10.14) press Control – Space to change the language.
+If you use only two languages, press Control – Space to change the language quickly.